-Eksportfinans' first half-year condensed interim financial statements have been presented in accordance with International Financial Reporting Standards - (IFRS), in line with both IFRS as adopted by the European Union (EU) and IFRS as issued by the International Accounting Standards Board (IASB).
+Eksportfinans' third quarter condensed interim financial statements have been presented in accordance with International Financial Reporting Standards - (IFRS), in line with both IFRS as adopted by the European Union (EU) and IFRS as issued by the International Accounting Standards Board (IASB).
 The condensed interim financial statements have been prepared in accordance with IAS 34, Interim Financial Reporting.